Award Winning Films and Resources for effective relationships & sex education

 Snagged

-Snagged is a short film designed to raise awareness among young people, teachers and parents about online grooming, county lines and exploitation.
+'Snagged' is designed to raise awareness about online grooming, county lines and exploitation among young people, teachers and parents.

 Seona Baker, Education Safeguarding Co-ordinator, Walsall Council